Methods: Measuring Health

 d / (c + d), or TN / (TN + FN)

 If the test has low sensitivity, FN will be large, so its NPV will be reduced.
+This makes sense, as low sensitivity means the test will miss a lot of cases, so their negative scores may be misleading.

 Predictive values and prevalence

-Note that the sensitivity and specificity of the test remain the same in both settings (they are properties of the test), but the predictive value of a positive test is very different.
+Note that the sensitivity and specificity of the test remain the same in both settings (they are properties of the test), but the predictive value of a positive score is very different.
 This is simply because there are many fewer cases to be identified and many more non-cases in the primary care setting.
-So, if specificity is not extremely high, the number of false positives can exceed the true positives.
+But tests are often validated in hospital settings, where the prevalence of the disease being tested for is high, similar to that shown in the left panel of the figure.
+However, the test may then be used in primary care settings, where the disease prevalence is lower, as shown in the right panel.
+So, unless the specificity is extremely high, the number of false positives in a primary care setting can exceed the true positives, as in the example.
 At the same time, lower prevalence means that a negative test result is more accurate: you can reassure your primary care patient with a negative score that he is very unlikely to have the disease (you will, of course, remind him to come back for re-evaluation if his symptoms continue: he may be one of the few with a false negative result).

 In summary, interpreting test results requires insight into the population on which you are applying the test.
 Beware of applying screening or diagnostic tests in low-prevalence settings: you may find many false positive results.
 For instance, in general population breast cancer screening programmes, the positive predictive value of a positive mammogram is only around 10%, so for every 100 women who are recalled for further investigation after an abnormal screening mammogram, 90 will not have cancer.9 One strategy to improve the positive predictive value of a test is to change from screening everyone (universal screening) to screening selectively.
-For example, test only people at high risk of the condition—those with risk factors, a family history, or positive symptoms, among whom the disease will be more prevalent.
+For example, only test people at high risk of the condition—those with risk factors, a family history, or positive symptoms, among whom the disease will be more prevalent.

 Regression to the mean